mslinn/sbt-ethereum-docs/docs/tasks.md

 ### `ethInvokeTransaction`
 This SBT task calls a function on a deployed smart contract.
-It costs gas and runs more slowly than running it via `ethInvokeConstant`.
+It costs gas and runs more slowly than running it via [ethInvokeConstant](#ethinvokeconstant).
 Sample usage:
 ```sbtshell
 > ethInvokeTransaction 0x019e39e4c8c46034b1c0da2d26f99cc6a1ae941b asdf 1234